mohanmca/professional_certification/aws-dva-c02/aws_db/5_3_aws_db_aurora_anki.md

 * Daily backups are maintained maximum of 35 days (min 1 day)
 * We can do on-demand snapshot
   * Can be stored indefinitely
+* How to crash mysql-aurora
+  * "Alter System Crash"

+## How to run same command multiple times in Shell
+1. watch command can do

 ## Aurora Replicas